Frederick Federici

-Early career and first D'Oyly Carte roles
+Early life

-Born as Anatole Frederick Demidoff Baker in Florence, Italy, the younger son of Eric Thomas Baker (1810–1882) from a military family, and his wife Georgina Barbara née Crossman, the daughter of a clergyman.
+Born as Anatole Frederick Demidoff Baker in Florence, Grand Duchy of Tuscany, the younger son of Eric Thomas Baker (1810–1882) from a military family, and his wife Georgina Barbara née Crossman, the daughter of a clergyman.
 Federici eventually returned to Britain.
 There, he trained for the diplomatic service but decided instead to pursue a singing career and also worked for a time as a theatrical agent and wrote songs.

 Federici began singing in London concerts by age 21, in 1872, at the Schubert Society, Freemasons' Tavern, St George's Hall and Surrey Gardens, among others.
 Later in 1872, he sang in Glasgow in a concert party organized by Sims Reeves.
 He soon appeared in Monday Pops concerts, in The Messiah at the Leeds Triennial Festival and in Edinburgh and Glasgow, and in various other oratorios.
 He was also engaged at London's Theatre Royal, Drury Lane.
 In Ireland, he first appeared in operatic roles as the King in Maritana, Rodolfo in La Sonnambula, Valentine in Faust, Arnheim in The Bohemian Girl, the Baron in Lurline, and continued singing in concerts, earning warm reviews.
 1873, he made his London debut at the Crystal Palace theatre in Faust, Maritana, The Bohemian Girl and, as Father Tom in The Lily of Killarney and continued singing in concerts and touring with Carlotta Patti and others, despite some ill health in the mid-1870s.

 Federici wrote the song "Dearer than all to me" in 1874.
 In 1877, he was engaged at the Royal Aquarium where he appeared in, among other things, performances of Gilbert and Sullivan's Trial by Jury.
 In 1878 he declared bankruptcy.
 He continued singing at the Aquarium, and he played the Sultan in a revival of Alfred Cellier's The Sultan of Mocha in Manchester.
 He also taught singing and performed at the Covent Garden proms and other London concerts.
 But around 1878, he joined the army, avoiding his creditors.